nilsbore/roswasm_suite/roswasm/README.md

 # roswasm
 ROS C++ client library for emscripten WASM

+## Intro

 Under the hood, roswasm uses both native ROS binary serialization and [json serialization](https://github.com/nilsbore/roswasm_suite/tree/master/roscpp_json_serialize) to provide an interface that looks like native roscpp when communcating through `rosbridge_websocket` (see details below).

-roswasm supports the following primitives, mirroring the ones in roscpp:
+roswasm supports the following primitives, mirroring the ones in roscpp.
+For complete example nodes, see [roswasm_tutorials](https://github.com/nilsbore/roswasm_suite/tree/master/roswasm_tutorials).

-## NodeHandle
+### NodeHandle

 You can create several NodeHandles.
 They can not be configured with a namespace.
 To achieve this, namespace the `rosbridge_websocket` instance instead.